Kiss Tomorrow Goodbye (film): Critical response

-Though often compared unfavorably to White Heat, Kiss Tomorrow Goodbye received mixed reviews.
+Often compared unfavorably to White Heat, Kiss Tomorrow Goodbye received mixed reviews.
 Critic Fred Camper, in The Chicago Reader, criticized the film's directing, writing: "Gordon Douglas's direction is almost incoherent compared to Raoul Walsh's in White Heat (1949), which features Cagney in a similar role; the compositions and camera movements, while momentarily effective, have little relationship to each other, and the film reads a bit like an orchestra playing without a conductor."

+William Brogdon of Variety liked the movie, praising James Cagney's performance by giving a tough character "an occasional light touch".
+He also commended Douglas's direction, the musical score, and its tight editing.

-Film critic Dennis Schwartz generally liked the film and wrote: "This is an energetic straightforward crime drama based on the book by Horace McCoy (They Shoot Horses, Don't They?) and the screen play, which hardly makes sense and is the root of the film's problems, is by Harry Brown.
+Film critic Dennis Schwartz generally liked the film and wrote in 2007: "This is an energetic straightforward crime drama based on the book by Horace McCoy (They Shoot Horses, Don't They?) and the screen play, which hardly makes sense and is the root of the film's problems, is by Harry Brown.
 Gordon M. Douglas (Come Fill the Cup/Only the Valiant) helms it by keeping it fast-paced, brutal and cynical, and lets star James Cagney pick up where he left off in the year earlier White Heat as an unsympathetic mad dog killer.
 This was an even tougher film, but the crowds did not respond to it as favorably as they did to White Heat (which seems odd, since it is basically the same type of B-movie)."

-Filmink said: "Both Payton and Carter are a little too attractive looking for pudgy old Cagney, who was pushing fifty at the time – did he ever play such a stud muffin?
+Filmink said in 2020: "Both Payton and Carter are a little too attractive looking for pudgy old Cagney, who was pushing fifty at the time – did he ever play such a stud muffin?
 It’s the biggest flaw in an otherwise solid gangster story."